The Wings of Winter - Helping Wild Birds Survive

 Each year flocks of American Goldfinches in their winter plumage come from the north to visit our sunflower and Thistle seed feeders.
+Occasionally pine siskins are mixed into the flocks.
 It's best not to fill up the Thistle feeders until the birds arrive, because the seed must be fresh or they won't eat it.
 By spring, some of the males are beginning to show the beautiful bright yellow breeding plumage like the one below.
 Before Hurricane Katrina, we used to host flocks of 200 or more Goldfinches in our habitat, but now we are lucky to have 25 to 30 at one time.

 Ruby-crowned (and sometimes Golden Crowned) Kinglets spend the winter with us.
 They are tiny, active little greenish gray birds with a white eye ring and yellow-orange feet.
 The males have a red "crown" that stays hidden under a tuft of feathers except when they are agitated or excited.
 They love suet and they will pick at the seed on our log feeders, but are probably looking for insects.
 They will also visit the hummingbird feeders that we leave up year round.
 Most of the time Kinglets are in perpetual motion as they work each branch, looking under every leaf for tiny insect food.